KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 .. versionadded:: 22.08

 - :guilabel:`Monitor overlay color` Click on the color bar and change the color of the monitor overlay lines.
-See :ref:`monitor_toolbars`
+See :ref:`ui-monitors_display_toolbar`

 .. versionchanged:: 22.12
    Moved from tab :ref:`configure_playback`